-The Rhenish mining area, one of the largest lignite regions in Europe, is particularly affected by the advancing climate change and the resulting climate targets of the Federal Republic.
-Economy and society are also facing further changes.
-Innovation and sustainability are particularly in demand in the areas of environmental protection and mobility.
+The Rhenish miningregion is one of the largest lignite regions in Europe.
+It is particularly affected by the advancing climate change and the resulting climate targets and lignite phase-out of the German government.
+Businesses and society are confronted with additional necessities for transformation.
+Innovation and sustainability approaches are particularly crucial in environmental protection and mobility.

-As part of the German government’s immediate program to phase out lignite, the Rhenish mining area is to become a model region for sustainable bioeconomy and a role model for resource-efficient and sustainable economic activity.
+As part of the German government’s emergency program for the lignite phase-out, the Rhenish mining region is totransforminto a model region for sustainable and circular bioeconomyshowcasing resource-efficient and sustainable business practices.

-An interview with plant researcher Ulrich Schurr on the possible role of the bioeconomy in structural change
+Plant researcher Ulrich Schurr addresses the potential role of bioeconomy for structural change and regional development

-What does this mean for a region that has traditionally defined itself strongly by the energy source "lignite", but at the same time is one of Europe's favourable regions for sustainable and productive agriculture and home to a very strong food industry and is surrounded by markets that need food but also sustainable raw materials for the chemical industry?to the Interview (german)
+How does the phase-out affect a region?
+What does this mean for a region that has traditionally been characterized by the energy source "lignite"?
+The Rhenish mining region is at the same time one of Europe's favorable regions for sustainable and productive agriculture, characterized by a very strong food industry, surrounded by markets requiring food and sustainable raw materials for the chemical industry.